Blog

 SQC boils down to checking if the software components meet requirements and are truly “fit for use.”
 The core purpose is to minimize defects and ensure reliable performance, even in unexpected situations.
 A robust SQC process helps teams identify and address issues early on, reducing the risk of problems cropping up later in the development cycle or after release.
 This saves time, money, and headaches for everyone involved.

-Explain SQC's Role in Software Development
+SQC's Role in Software Development

 SQC plays a critical role throughout the software development lifecycle.
 It involves two key aspects: verification and validation.
 Verification is about building the product right—making sure the software is built according to specifications.
 Validation focuses on building the right product—ensuring the software meets the actual needs of the users.
 SQC activities include checking everything from data and documentation to calculations, looking for errors and inconsistencies.
 Teams use many types of testing, including unit, functional, integration, system, usability, performance, and more.
 The goal is to find and fix defects, assess usability, and ultimately deliver a high-quality product.
 It's a reactive approach, meaning it focuses on identifying and resolving defects in the finished product through testing.
 This differs from Software Quality Assurance (SQA), which aims to prevent defects in the first place.

-Key SQC Components and Activities
+Key SQC Activities and Components

 Software quality control (SQC) isn't a one-off task—it's a continuous process woven throughout the software development lifecycle.
 Think of these key components and activities as the threads that create a strong, high-quality final product.